WalletConnect/web3modal-vanilla-js-example/README.md

-Because of limitations how wallet operate within a web browser and web security, you should not run this example, or any Web3modal code, out of your file system or unsecure HTTP protocol (even using localhost).
+Because of limitations how wallet operate within a web browser and web security, you should not run this example, or any Web3modal code, out of your file system or insecure HTTP protocol (even using localhost).

 The APIs of different wallet providers